zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <a name="T001"></a><a name="T00001"></a>

-## T001 - One Successful Task for Each Trigger/Search/Action
+## T001 - One Successful Zap for Each Trigger/Search/Action

-There must be at least one successful Task for each visible trigger/action/search in your app.
+There must be at least one successful Zap for each visible trigger/action/search in your app.

 To ensure you have run a live test of every visible trigger/action/search, create a Zap for each one, turn it on, and trigger a Zap run while it's on.
 This check is performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.